 The 2011 census data shows that over 60% of Warwickshire residents use a car for their journey to work, and the local transport assessments show that both the A45 and A46 (which surround the site) experience high traffic flows.
 At this stage it is not known precisely how proposed development will affect traffic.
 A key challenge in developing this site will be in creating sustainable transport and access routes to avoid increasing car ownership and traffic flows, and reduce the need to travel by car.
 The potential scale of development at this site has the potential to significantly increase levels of traffic on the surrounding road network and therefore increase atmospheric emissions.
 Significant highway improvements are being implemented at the Toll bar island junction and development on the site is expected to deliver further improvements to the strategic highway network.
-The Local Plan includes policies to ensure that traffic and transport infrastructure improvements.
+The Local Plan includes policies to ensure that traffic and transport issues are identified and that appropriate mitigation is implemented as well as introduce requirements for developers to contribute to transport infrastructure improvements.
 In addition the scale of the development is likely to have minor negative effects on SA Objective 10, through new housing adding to overall energy demands.
-It would be recommended that strong policies are inserted in encourage energy efficient development as well as to encourage the installation of renewable/ low carbon technology on site if possible.
+It would be recommended that strong policies are inserted in encourage energy efficient development as well as to encourage the installation of renewable/low carbon technology on site if possible.